Skip to main content

 Saffron

-While it's better known as the world's most expensive spice, saffron has been shown to possess antidepressant effects similar to prescription medications but with fewer side effects, say the authors behind one 2018 review.
+While it's better known as the world's most expensive spice, saffron has been shown to possess antidepressant effects similar to prescription medications but with fewer side effects, per the authors behind one 2018 review.
 In addition, some research shows that it can improve sleep quality and duration.
-Ritual Stress Relief is the only product in our guide that contains saffron, and its 28mg dose is within the range used in most reviewed studies and close to the 30mg found to be effective in a 2006 study.
+Innerbody Labs Sleep Support is our only top recommendation to contain saffron, and its 30mg dose is within the range used in most reviewed studies.
+In fact, its 30mg dose is the exact amount used in a 2006 study that saw improvements in measures of mild-to-moderate depression.

 Who might want to take a supplement to reduce cortisol?